This post may contain affiliate links. Please read my disclosure.

 Ingredients Notes

-- Puff pastry - adds a buttery flavor with a slightly crunchy crust.
+- Puff pastry - Adds a buttery flavor with a slightly crunchy crust.
+Use store-bought puff pastry for convenience, but ensure it's thawed before use.

 Ingredient Swaps

 Like any recipe you can mix up the ingredients.
-Some variations for this chicken pot pie with biscuits include:
+Some variations for this recipe include:

 - You can use frozen mixed veggies to save time from chopping the celery and carrots.